SBC-Utrecht/SBC-scripts/warp_aretomo_pytom_scripts/README.md

 * pytom-template-matching-gpu (https://github.com/SBC-Utrecht/pytom-template-matching-gpu)

 Some notes:
+* Each script has in its header which modules need to be loaded on Angstrom.
 * Automated processing is very dependent on the alignment with AreTomo, for this it is essential to remove bad tilts first in Warp so that they do not end up in the stacks.
 With the `-DarkTol 0.01` option AreTomo is prevented from automatically attempting to remove dark tilts which makes uploading alignments back to Warp much